Literacy

 Vision

-We believe that the ability to read, write, speak, and listen in a way that allows for effective communication are the foundations to becoming valuable members of our global society.
-Orchardside recognises the link between communication literacy and challenging behaviour and therefore use every opportunity to encourage pupils to make sense of the world around them through consistent, frequent, and effective teaching and learning of literacy.
-Members of staff are now Elklan practitioners enabling the school to be more effective in their support of Speech Language and Communication Needs (SLCN).
-Orchardside practitioners use the accredited programme to differentiate and embed core literacy practise within the curriculum.
+We believe that fluent reading, writing, speaking, and listening are essential for students to thrive as global citizens.
+Orchardside recognises the link between communication literacy and challenging behaviour and, therefore, uses every opportunity to encourage pupils to make sense of the world around them through consistent, frequent, and effective teaching and learning of literacy.
+Staff members are now Elklan practitioners, enabling the school to support Speech Language and Communication Needs (SLCN) more effectively.
+Orchardside practitioners use the accredited programme to differentiate and embed core literacy practices within the curriculum.

 - Weekly focus on Literacy through Tutor Time

-- Catch-Up Literacy
+- Catch-Up Literacy interventions

 - Language For Thinking

-- Speech and Language therapy
+- Speech and Language therapy sessions

 Aims

-- create a communication friendly environment that enriches our learners’ relationship with language
+- Create a communication-friendly environment that enriches our students’ relationship with language and maximizes opportunities to promote speech, literacy, and social communication skills.

 Purpose